Chart Color Schemes

 AreaSearch assessment of residential development activity positions Rhodes among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Rhodes shows around 214 residential properties granted approval annually over the past five financial years, totalling an estimated 1,071 homes.
+AreaSearch analysis of ABS building approval numbers in Rhodes shows around 214 residential properties granted approval annually over the past five financial years, totalling an estimated 1071 homes.
 As of FY-26, no approvals have been recorded yet.
-On average, 0.2 new residents per year arrived for each new home built between FY-21 and FY-25.
-This indicates that new supply is keeping pace with or exceeding demand in the area.
+The average number of new residents per year arriving per new home between FY-21 and FY-25 is 0.2.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development